 Download and test drive our qPCR software for yourself

 We’d love you to test drive our qPCR analysis software in your own lab, and it’s free to do so.
 Simply register your interest, and we’ll send you a link to download your copy.
-Bio Molecular Systems also offers free in-lab demo periods for our compact and flexible Mic and Myra systems.
+Bio Molecular Systems also offers free in-lab demo periods for our compact and flexible Mic and Myra systems with CE-IVD and TGA approval.
 To arrange a demo and find your nearest distributor, contact our team today.